RIVER-EPFL/VIRUS_flumes/README.md

   * **Flume A only** (`btnA` / D6): turn off all pumps (if in automatic mode) and then energize pump 1 only.
 Leave flume B status unchanged.
   * **Flume B only** (`btnB` / D7): turn off all pumps (if in automatic mode) and then energize pump 3 only.
 Leave flume A status unchanged.
-  * **STOP ALL**: press button A then B (or B then A) to energize both flume A pump 1 and flume B pump 3 simultaneously.
-No automatic cycling until you press automatic again.

 * **All off**:
-  Press buttons A and B together to immediately turn off all pumps and stop any cycling.
+  Press buttons **Flume A and Flume B** together to immediately turn off all pumps and stop any cycling.

-* **OLED display layout**:
+* **OLED display**:

-  1. Header (inverted) showing countdown or mode
+  1. Header showing countdown or mode
-  2. Flume A label (inverted) and pumps P1/P2 status
+  2. Flume A label and pumps P1/P2 status
   3. Flume B label and pumps P3/P4 status

+## Usage

+1. Upload the sketch to Arduino (disconnect the system from the main power, only use the usb cable).
+3. Power on the system.
+All pumps remain off.
+4. Press the automatic button (D5) to begin the cycle.
+5. Use button Flume A (D6), button Flume B (D7) to start the pumps manually, or Flume A+ Flume B to stop all pumps.
+6. Watch the OLED display for status and countdown.

 ## Pin assignments